-At the Psychedelic Support, we know psychedelic experiences are not always unicorns and pixy dust.
-In fact, psychedelic journeys often times bring up trauma, difficult emotions, and anxiety.
-We offer connection to therapists and community groups to support integration of challenging experiences.
+At Psychedelic Support, we know psychedelic experiences are not always unicorns and pixie dust.
+In fact, psychedelic journeys oftentimes bring up trauma, difficult emotions, and anxiety.
+We offer connection to therapists and community groups to support the integration of challenging experiences.
 But we still don’t have a firm understanding of how often challenging experiences occur or how to best navigate them when they do arise.
 That’s why we are helping to bring awareness to the Challenging Psychedelic Experiences survey – the first empirical study project on how people experience and recover from difficult trips.

-There are a few ways to get involved with this important work that are listed at the end of the article.
+There are a few ways to get involved with this important work, listed at the end of the article.

 The first step is this online survey.
-If you’ve had a difficult psychedelic experience, where the difficulties (cognitive, emotional, interpersonal, spiritual etc) lasted for longer than a day, and you’d be willing to share your experience anonymously to help others, please take 15 mins to fill in the survey.
+If you’ve had a difficult psychedelic experience, where the difficulties (cognitive, emotional, interpersonal, spiritual, etc.) lasted for longer than a day, and you’d be willing to share your experience anonymously to help others, please take 15 minutes to fill in the survey.

 Psychedelics offer an incredible alternative to failing mental health treatments.
 But every medicine has its risks.